-Screening for albuminuria can be most easily performed by urinary albumin-tocreatinine ratio (UACR) in a random spot urine collection (1,2).
+Screening for albuminuria can be most easily performed by urinary albuminto-creatinine ratio (UACR) in a random spot urine collection (1,2).
 Timed or 24-h collections are more burdensome and add little to prediction or accuracy.
-Measurement of a spot urine sample for albumin alone (whether by immunoassay or by using a sensitive dipstick test specific for albuminuria) without simultaneously measuring urine creatinine (Cr) is less expensive but susceptible to false-negative and false-positive determinations as a result of variation in urine concentration due to hydration (8).
-Thus, to be useful for patient screening, semiquantitative or qualitative (dipstick) screening tests should be >85% positive in those with moderately increased albuminuria (≥30 mg/g) and be confirmed by albumin-to-creatinine values in an accredited laboratory (9,10).
-Hence, it is better to simply collect a spot urine sample for albumin-tocreatinine ratio because it will ultimately need to be done.
+Measurement of a spot urine sample for albumin alone (whether by immunoassay or by using a sensitive dipstick test specific for albuminuria) without simultaneously measuring urine creatinine is less expensive but susceptible to false-negative and false-positive determinations as a result of variation in urine concentration due to hydration (8).
+Thus, to be useful for patient screening, semiquantitative or qualitative (dipstick) screening tests should be >85% positive in those with moderately increased albuminuria (≥30 mg/g) and confirmed by albuminto-creatinine values in an accredited laboratory (9,10).
+Hence, it is better to simply collect a spot urine sample for albumin-to-creatinine ratio because it will ultimately need to be done.

-Normal UACR is defined as <30 mg/g Cr, and high urinary albumin excretion is defined as ≥30 mg/g Cr.
+Normal albuminuria is defined as <30 mg/g creatinine, moderately elevated albuminuria is defined as ≥30-300 mg/g creatinine, and severely elevated albuminuria is defined as ≥300 mg/g creatinine.
 However, UACR is a continuous measurement, and differences within the normal and abnormal ranges are associated with renal and cardiovascular outcomes (7,11,12).
-Furthermore, because of high biological variability of >20% between measurements in urinary albumin excretion, two of three specimens of UACR collected within a 3to 6-month period should be abnormal before considering a patient to have high or very high albuminuria (1,2,13,14).
+Furthermore, because of high biological variability of

+>20% between measurements in urinary albumin excretion, two of three specimens of UACR collected within a 3- to 6-month period should be abnormal before considering a patient to have moderately or severely elevated albuminuria (1,2,13,14).
 Exercise within 24 h, infection, fever, congestive heart failure, marked hyperglycemia, menstruation, and marked hypertension may elevate UACR independently of kidney damage (15).

-Traditionally, eGFR is calculated from serum creatinine using a validated formula.
-The Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation is preferred (2). eGFR is routinely reported by laboratories with serum creatinine, and eGFR calculators are available online at nkdep.nih.gov.
-An eGFR persistently <60 mL/min/1.73 m2 in concert with a urine albumin value of >30 mg/g creatinine is considered abnormal, though optimal thresholds for clinical diagnosis are debated in older adults over age 70 years (2,16).
-Historically, a correction factor for muscle mass was included in a modified equation for African Americans; however, due to various issues with inequities, it was decided to revamp the equation such that it applies to all (116).
-Hence, a committee was convened, resulting in the recommendation for immediate implementation of the CKD-EPI creatinine equation refit without the race variable in all laboratories in the U.S. Additionally, increased use of cystatin C, especially to confirm estimated GFR in adults who are at risk for or have chronic kidney disease, because combining filtration markers (creatinine and cystatin C) is more accurate and would support better clinical decisions than either marker alone.
+Traditionally, eGFR is calculated from serum creatinine using a validated formula (16).
+The Chronic Kidney Disease Epidemiology Collaboration (CKD-EPI) equation is preferred (2). eGFR is routinely reported by laboratories along with serum creatinine, and eGFR calculators are available online at nkdep.nih.gov.
+An eGFR persistently <60 mL/min/1.73 m in concert with a urinary albumin value of >30 mg/g creatinine is considered abnormal, though optimal thresholds for clinical diagnosis are debated in older adults over age 70 years (2,17).
+Historically, a correction factor for muscle mass was included in a modified equation for African American people; however, race is a social and not a biologic construct, making it problematic to apply race to clinical algorithms, and the need to advance health equity and social justice is clear.
+Thus, it was decided that the equation should be altered such that it applies to all (16).
+Hence, a committee was convened, resulting in the recommendation for immediate implementation of the CKD-EPI creatinine equation refit without the race variable in all laboratories in the U.S. Additionally, increased use of cystatin C (another marker of eGFR) is suggested in combination with the serum creatinine because combining filtration markers (creatinine and cystatin C) is more accurate and would support better clinical decisions than either marker alone.